Scuba Diving Holidays

 This depends on your package.
 If you are not new to the world of scuba then a PADI Open Water Diver license is acceptable in most resorts and on most liveaboards and daytrip boats provided you have an intermediate level of diving experience.
 Similar licenses from any other internationally recognised scuba association are also generally acceptable.

 Some liveaboard itineraries may include some deep and exposed sites, but will also feature enough easy sites for the less-experienced to enjoy.
 Divemasters should ensure that you will never need to dive beyond your limits.
 Some dive tours require or recommend a certain level of qualification or experience and we advise you to adhere to such recommendations.

 To make the most of your scuba diving vacation and to extend your training you may wish to take your PADI Advanced Open Water Diver license during your trip.
 Certification is normally discounted to about half price on many liveaboards.
-See the "Facilities and Food" information tab of each boat for course prices on board.
+See the "Facilities" information of each boat for course prices on board.

 I don't have my license with me, can I still dive?

 If you have a PADI scuba certification, we can check your details direct with PADI.
 Please provide your name as it appears on your card and your date of birth.
 If you contact PADI giving them the details of where you were certified, they can help you obtain a new card before your dive holiday begins.

 Which places are good for beginner divers?